MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/configure-docker-daemon.md

 Get-HNSNetwork | Remove-HNSNetwork
 ```

-Now, remove the Docker module and its corresponding Package Management Provider from your system.
-For example:
+Now, remove the Docker module and its corresponding Package Management Provider from your system. **For example**:
 > Tip: You can find the Package Provider that you used to install Docker with `PS C:\> Get-PackageProvider -Name *Docker*`
 ```
 Uninstall-Package -Name docker -ProviderName DockerMsftProvider